zencart/documentation/content/user/new_user_topics/new_misc.md

   define('HEADING_TITLE', 'Congratulations!
 You have successfully installed your Zen Cart&reg; E-Commerce Solution.');
 ```

-Replace the text starting “Congratulations” with your own text.
-Make sure that the single quote marks are not left out.
+Replace the text starting “Congratulations” with your own text that is welcoming and describes your business.

+Make sure that the single quote marks at the beginning and end are not left out.
+If your text includes single-quotes (apostrophes) be sure to add a `\` before them to "escape" them for proper PHP syntax.

-This line occurs twice, so be sure to replace both lines.
+**NOTE: This line occurs twice, so be sure to replace both lines.**

 Save the edited file to `includes/languages/english/YOURTEMPLATE/index.php` and upload it to your server.